 - 2. Rights and Protections for Complainant and Respondent - (a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - (b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity, and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds.

-The University recognizes that should it be proceeding in cases where criminal charges are pending, however, the respondents may choose not to participate in the disciplinary process in order to protect their Fifth Amendment rights.
+5 The University recognizes that it should proceed in cases where criminal charges are pending; however, respondents may choose not to participate in the disciplinary process in order to protect their Fifth Amendment rights.
 Such decision will not be used as evidence against any respondent and the Hearing Panel will be instructed not to draw any adverse inference from the failure to participate.